ashnasbot/t7g-ml/README.md

 # T7G ML Gym

-Board-game AI for two minigames from *The 7th Guest*:
+Board-game AI for two minigames from the Trilobyte games: *The 7th Guest* & *The 11th Hour*:

 - **Microscope** — an Ataxx-like game on a 7×7 grid.
 Full AlphaZero-style self-play training pipeline plus fast C minimax engines to train and evaluate